ami-iit/blend-my-bot/README.md

 - [`numpy`](<https://numpy.org/>)
 - [`bpy`](<https://pypi.org/project/bpy/>)

 Note: This library has been tested with the `appimage` version of Blender 3.6.
 You should use a Python version that matches the one supported by the Blender version.

-Note2: This library does not define the rig of the robot.
+Note 2: This library does not define the rig of the robot.
 For this, you can use a library such as [`blender-robotics-utils`](https://github.com/robotology/blender-robotics-utils).

 ## 💾 Installation